Redistricting in Texas: Abolition of multi-member districts

 The Texas Legislature passed maps for the state House of Representatives in 1971, but it did not pass state Senate maps, forcing the Legislative Redistricting Board to convene for the first time to draw the chamber's maps.
 The map for the state Senate passed the scrutiny of the courts, but the map for the state House did not.
 Republicans had sued the state over the state House's map, alleging that it violated the "county line rule".
 The Supreme Court of Texas in Smith v.
 Craddick agreed with the Republicans and struck down the map.
 Additionally, the Supreme Court in Mauzy v.
 Legislative Redistricting Board ordered the Legislative Redistricting Board to reapportion the state House because the legislature's map was struck down, constituting the "[failure] to make such apportionment" that calls the Board into action.

 The legislature had voluntarily split Harris County into single-member state House districts in 1971, but eleven other counties still had multi-member districts.
 A Federal Court in Graves v.
 Barnes and White v.
 Regester then struck down the multi-member districts in Dallas County and Bexar County, calling them tools to diminish the voting power of minorities in those counties.
 Although the state opposed the notion that the multi-member districts discriminated against minorities, claiming that the districts were a means to make the redistricting process easier, the same district court in 1974 invalidated all of the state's multi-member districts in Graves v.
 Barnes.
 The legislature later drew a map composed solely of single-member state House districts to be used from the 1976 to the 1980 elections.
 In 1975, however, the Voting Rights Act of 1965 was amended to include Texas under its Section 5 preclearance requirement.
 The U.S. Department of Justice objected to the state's districts in Tarrant, Nueces, and Jefferson Counties, with the courts adopting their own interim plan for those counties for the rest of the decade.
+Disagreements over the districts in Tarrant County led to the adoption of an interim plan for the 1976 election before a final plan was agreed upon for use starting in the 1978 election.